Grand Chalet: Architectural uniqueness

 A rare photograph from the 1870s, showing the last of the once three poplars in front of the entrance of the Grand Chalet.

 The Grand Chalet is one of the oldest and grandest chalets ever built in Switzerland, dating to the mid-18th century.
 The house was originally built for the local governor and curial (court clerk) during the time of the Bernese rule, Jean-David Henchoz (1712–1758), who was also a solicitor and farmer as well as a cheese and timber entrepreneur.
 In short: He was the most powerful man in the entire area.
 Accordingly, size mattered to him.
 Jean-David Henchoz played a key role in the design of the Grand Chalet.
 Some sources of information even list him as the architect.
 This was not uncommon at the time.
 Typically, the owner and the master carpenter were jointly responsible for the chalet plans.

 The Grand Chalet is considered one of the largest wooden houses ever built in the Alps.
 In one chronicle it is described as a "castle with a turtle shell".
 The painter Balthus spent the last decades of his life in the Grand Chalet.

-The Grand Chalet has inspired various writers and poets throughout the centuries, giving rise to poems, stories and legends about this unique mountain house, which has always been a haven for artists.
+Even today, the Grand Chalet is still inhabited by his widow, Setsuko, Comtesse Klossowska de Rola, as well as other members of his family.

-The Grand Chalet, a caravel washed up on a mountain, a Shinto temple.
-With its architecture in white wood and balconies of lace.
+"The Grand Chalet, a caravel washed up on a mountain, a Shinto temple.
+With its architecture in white wood and balconies of lace."